 If you are wishing to change your AHCD Abrate & Olsen Law Group suggests revoking the previous directive and creating a new AHCD.
 Doing this prevents confusion that may arise from too many modifications.
 You should review your advance directive often to make sure your wishes are up to date.

 Experienced Legal Professionals

-Scheduling a free consultation with one of our estate planning attorneys is the best way to understand what is needed to create an advance health care directive for you or a loved one.
-To get started, contact our office today for a free consultation.
+Scheduling a consultation with one of our estate planning attorneys is the best way to understand what is needed to create an advance health care directive for you or a loved one.
+To get started, contact our office today for a consultation.